 You need three things for an effective direct mail marketing campaign:

 - The right timing

 The data is valuable and it provides a greater opportunity.

 Direct Mail for Property Management is Part of a Larger Strategy

-Why is Direct Mail for Property Management Cool Again?
+Why are Direct Mail Campaigns for Property Management Cool Again?

 For a long time, direct mail marketing for property management got lost in the shuffle because online advertising arrived and it had a tremendous impact.
 Online advertising is still important, but a lot of people are using ad blockers because they’re annoyed by the constant online ads they see.
 Almost everyone has that one email account they never check but use for spam emails from companies trying to sell them stuff.